-Almost every internet user begins their web experience in the same way – with the start-up screen of either Google, Yahoo! or MSN.
-These three firms control a staggering 95 percent of the internet search market, carrying out over 2.5 billion searches each day, and the number is increasing rapidly every day!
+Almost every internet user begins their web experience in the same way – with the start-up screen of either Google, Yahoo!,Bing or MSN.
+These four firms control a staggering 95 percent of the internet search market, carrying out over 2.5 billion searches each day, and the number is increasing rapidly every day!

 You can have the most advanced, user-friendly site on the web – but if nobody can find it you may as well pack up your stall.
 You need to make the big three work for you – either using pay per click (PPC) advertising model which absolutely will cost you a lot of money, or using Search Engine Optimization (SEO) that just need a little amount of investment.
-Of course, most webmaster and internet marketer will choose SEO, which is why Search Engine Optimisation (SEO) has risen to such prominence.
+Of course, most webmaster and internet marketer will choose SEO, which is why Search Engine Optimisation (SEO) has risen to such prominence in recent years.

 SEO does what it says on the tin.
 It guides your site to the top of search rankings.
 But, not unusually in the unregulated sprawling metropolis of the internet, it doesn’t always play fair.